kalyani234/aws-rag-app/README.md

 DevOps	How does AWS CodePipeline integrate with ECS deployments?
 Event-driven	How does AWS Glue work with EventBridge in a data lake?
 Web fallback	What new features were added to Amazon Bedrock in 2025?
-🧱 Database Commands

-To inspect or reset:

-docker exec -it pgvector-db psql -U postgres -d docs_db
-\dt
-TRUNCATE TABLE langchain_pg_embedding;
-TRUNCATE TABLE langchain_pg_collection;
-DROP TABLE IF EXISTS chat_history;

-🧭 Ethics & Fair Use

-This project is built for educational and research purposes.
-All web data is sourced only from public AWS documentation:

-✅ Queries https://docs.aws.amazon.com via SerpAPI (licensed API)

-✅ Summarizes fetched content with Groq API

-✅ Always cites original URLs

-❌ Does not scrape private or commercial content

-❌ Does not redistribute full AWS documentation

-By using this app, you agree to comply with AWS’s Documentation Terms of Use .

 📜 License — MIT
 MIT License